CatchemAL/genius-square/README.md

 ## Genius-Square
-A fast solver for the game Genius Square written in Python and Rust.
+An extremely fast solver for the game [Genius Square](https://www.happypuzzle.co.uk/family-puzzles-and-games/the-genius-collection/genius-square) written in Python and Rust.

-The package comes with a CLI tool and Python API.
+The package comes with a CLI tool and a Python API.
 ### CLI Tool
 ```bash
 # Using the solve interface